 Brokers for Beginners

-- A broker is a person or firm who arranges transactions between a buyer and a seller for a commission when the deal is executed.
-A broker who also acts as a seller or as a buyer becomes a principal party to the deal.
-Some Brokers package commissions into “Spreads” (allowing them to offer no commission).
-Nowadays that is normally what you will see from brokers.
-Allows be aware that if a Broker doesn't offer commissions your spreads can become too large which will affect your trading style and ultimately make it very difficult to trade more “short term”
+A broker is an individual or firm that facilitates transactions between buyers and sellers in exchange for a commission when the deal is executed.
+Brokers who act as sellers or buyers become principals to the deal.
+Nowadays, brokers often package commissions into "spreads" to offer no commission.
+However, if a broker doesn't charge commissions, their spreads can become too large, which can affect your trading style and make it difficult to trade in the short term.

-- The best Brokers for beginners offer three essential benefits.
-The first, and most important, is a user-friendly website and overall trading experience.
-Second, they provide a strong variety of educational materials to know how to use their user-friendly application/website.
-Third, offer low commissions and small spreads.
-Commissions are exactly what it sounds like.
-For every trade the broker executes for you they charge a commission.
-Spreads are the price difference between your “Ask” price and your “Bid” price).
-Spreads are essentially another way Brokers are able to make money off of executed trades.
-Some brokers will have low commissions but have large spreads.
-This way they aren’t losing out on commissions rather “packaging” or “hiding” those fees in large spreads.
-High spreads make it so that your recently executed trade immediately starts in a negative position.
+The best brokers for beginners offer three essential benefits.
+Firstly, they provide a user-friendly website and an overall trading experience.
+Secondly, they offer a strong variety of educational materials to help you understand how to use their user-friendly application/website.
+Thirdly, they offer low commissions and small spreads.
+Commissions are fees that brokers charge for executing your trades, while spreads are the price difference between your "ask" and "bid" prices.
+Some brokers have low commissions but large spreads, packaging or hiding those fees in large spreads.
+High spreads mean that your recently executed trade starts in a negative position.

-- Since being regulated is highly expensive.
-Regulated brokers normally have to make up that expense by making spreads larger, commissions higher and swap fees bigger.
-That can ultimately affect your trading style and overall trades.
-Unregulated brokers don't have to take on that expense which allows them to give the Trader competitive spreads, low to zero commissions and low swap fees.
-This is very attractive to Traders as this makes you ultimately more profitable without those fees and factors in play.
+Unregulated brokers are not monitored at all.
+This means they have the ability to take your money and run away with it.
+Although some unregulated brokers are reputable within the trading community, you still run the risk of losing your money to the broker.
+However, unregulated brokers can offer things that regulated brokers cannot, such as high leverage, hedging, and lower spreads and commissions.
+Since being regulated is highly expensive, regulated brokers normally make up that expense by making spreads larger, commissions higher, and swap fees bigger.
+This can ultimately affect your trading style and overall trades.
+Unregulated brokers don't have to take on that expense, allowing them to give the trader competitive spreads, low to zero commissions, and low swap fees.
+This is very attractive to traders as it makes them ultimately more profitable without those fees and factors in play.

-Not all brokers or trading platforms are accepted in your state, country, providence etc. It It is always important to make sure you are always abiding by your laws and regulations.
-This will also help with filing taxes in future.
+Note: Not all brokers or trading platforms are accepted in your state, country, providence, etc. Therefore, it is important to make sure you are always abiding by your laws and regulations.
+This will also help with filing taxes in the future.